FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/XML to JSON - Transform and convert data/long-description.md

 # Implementation and Usage Notes

 The full paths for both the XML file and the resulting JSON file are specified within the process variables.
 If a JSON file with the same name already exists, it will be overwritten.
-This behavior can be adjusted in the write task's settings.
+This behavior can be adjusted in the write task settings.

 If the read XML needs to be transformed using an XSLT stylesheet, you can provide an XSLT script as a process variable.
 If this variable is left empty, the process will skip the transformation and will only convert the XML to JSON before saving the file.
 Note that `method="xml"` should be defined in the `<xsl: output/>` tag so that the transformed XML can be converted into JSON properly.